 - The martini, like the margarita, is generally unaffected by region.
 Given that martinis are universally popular and the most popular during the time of day when people are looking to spend more money on strong drinks, you should always have a traditional martini on your evening and night time cocktail menu.

 - If you’re running or managing a bar in Chicago, for god’s sake have an old fashioned on the menu.
 People in the windy city go nutty for them.
 We here at BinWise, based in Chicago, can personally attest to that.
 It’s a nationally popular cocktail, anyway, so it’ll be a wise cocktail to put on your menu no matter where you live.

 Popular Cocktail Drinks and You

 Use these conclusions about the most popular cocktails to tweak your alcohol pricing strategies.
 Or do some menu engineering to put the right cocktails in the right part of the menu at the right time.
+You can also check out some of the best bartending books for more inspiration.
 The research can also inform the drinks you offer for bar happy hour ideas and other bar promotion ideas.